 If you have another section to do move on to the next section.
 Then allow the fabric to dry for 24 hours before using.
 You can just store the leftover upholstery cleaner for the next time you need it.
 Then it will only take you a few minutes to get all the stains out.

 You can see a huge difference in just a few minutes.
 Check out the before and afters.

 1 cup Hydrogen Peroxide

 Mix together the dawn dish soap and hydrogen peroxide in a spray bottle.
 Spray on upholstery and let sit for a minute or two.
-Scrub lightly until the stain is gone with a microfiber cloth or old rag.
-Allow to dry for about 24 hours before using.
+Next, scrub lightly until the stain is gone with a microfiber cloth or old rag.
+Then, allow to dry for about 24 hours before using.